-- Lifetime: 30 – 55 years old in captivity, it can live shorter at wild but it has not been confirmed.
+- Lifetime: 30 – 55 years old in captivity, it can live shorter in the wild, but it has not been confirmed.

 The pygmy hippopotamus – curiosities

-- The relative species of the pygmy hippo can be little known, the extinct Malagassy hippopotamus (Hexaprotodon madagascariensis or Hippopotamus madagascariensis).
+- The relative species of the pygmy hippo can be little known, the extinct Malagasy hippopotamus (Hexaprotodon madagascariensis or Hippopotamus madagascariensis).